Install Docker Desktop on WindowsEstimated reading time: 4 minutes

 Downloadsfolder, or you can run it from the recent downloads bar at the bottom of your web browser.

-Follow the install wizard to accept the license, authorize the installer, and proceed with the install.
+Follow the instructions on the installation wizard to accept the license, authorize the installer, and proceed with the install.

-Click Finish on the setup complete dialog to launch Docker.
+Click Finish on the setup complete dialog and launch the Docker Desktop application.

-Docker does not start automatically after installation.
-To start it, search for Docker, select Docker Desktop for Windows in the search results, and click it (or hit Enter).
+Docker Desktop does not start automatically after installation.
+To start Docker Desktop, search for Docker, and select Docker Desktop in the search results.

-When the whale in the status bar stays steady, Docker is up-and-running, and accessible from any terminal window.
+When the whale icon in the status bar stays steady, Docker Desktop is up-and-running, and is accessible from any terminal window.

-If you just installed the app, you also get a popup success message with suggested next steps, and a link to this documentation.
+After installing the Docker Desktop app, you also get a pop-up success message with suggested next steps, and a link to this documentation.

-When initialization is complete, select About Docker from the Notifications area icon to verify that you have the latest version.
+When initialization is complete, click the whale icon in the Notifications area and select About Docker Desktop to verify that you have the latest version.

 Congratulations!
-You are up and running with Docker Desktop for Windows.
+You are successfully running Docker Desktop on Windows.